nazmulidris/developerlife.com/_posts/2022-03-30-rust-proc-macro.md

 author: Nazmul Idris
 date: 2022-03-30 15:00:00+00:00
 excerpt: |
-  Procedural macros are a way for you to extend the Rust complier and provide plugins that you can use to extend the language.
+  Procedural macros are a way for you to extend the Rust compiler and provide plugins that you can use to extend the language.
 They allow you to reduce the need to write manual boilerplate code, and even allow you to create your own DSL (domain specific language).
 This article goes into the details of creating the 3 kinds of procedural